jamesdordoy/laravel-vue-datatable/README.md

 </data-table>
 ```

 Once the URL has been updated by your customer paginator or filters, the table will re-render.
-Alterativly, if updating the URL is troublesome, different table filters can be manipulated by your filters using the v-model directive:
+Alternatively, if updating the URL is troublesome, different table filters can be manipulated by your filters using the v-model directive:

 ### Example Filter